Institute for Advanced Sustainability Studies

 - Earth’s Future in the Anthropocene: Technological Interventions between Piecemeal and Utopian Social Engineering (Feb 2014, 5p)

-Leadership: Prof. Ortwin Renn (Managing Scientific Director), Prof. Karin Lochte (Chair)
+Leadership: Prof. Dr. Mark Lawrence (Scientific Director) and Prof. Karin Lochte (Chair)